bytex-solutions/snamp/docs/connectors/mda-connector.md

 dictionaryItemNames | Comma-separated list of strings | If **expectedType**=`dictionary` | Comma-separated list of dictionary fields | `total, used` dictionaryItemTypes | Comma-separated list of enum values |  If **expectedType**=`dictionary` | Comma-separated list of types for each field if **expectedType** is `dictionary` | `int32, int64` dictionaryName | String |  If **expectedType**=`dictionary` | The name of dictionary type | `MemoryStatus`

+Note that parameters related to thread pool are omitted.
+See **SNAMP Configuration Guide** page for more information about thread pool configuration.
+All other parameters will be ignored.

+### Thread Pool settings
+MDA Resource Connector uses thread pool in different ways.
+This behavior depends on transport type:
+* For `Thrift` transport, the connector uses thread pool for handling attributes and notifications
+* For `HTTP` transport, the connector uses thread pool for firing notifications only.
+Attributes is processing in HTTP Server threads configured globally for Apache Karaf instance.

 ### Supported types
 **expectedType** configuration parameter must have one of the following values: